 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bernie is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bernie is a city of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Bernie who work in management occupations (14.88%), office and administrative support (12.71%), and teaching (8.99%).

-Bernie is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Bernie doesn't have a public transportation system that people use for their commute.

 In Bernie, just 12.09% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.